Assisted Living that Fits Your Retirement Lifestyle

-Assisted living options at Casa de las Campanas are designed for residents who require assistance with some activities of daily living but would still like to maintain independence as much as possible.
+Assisted living at Casa de las Campanas is designed for residents who require assistance with some activities of daily living but would still like to maintain independence as much as possible.
 As an independent living resident of our Life Plan Community, residents have exclusive access to a full range of health services.
 The Health Center is accessible just for Casa de las Campanas residents and is consistently rated among the top senior health centers in the area.
 Expert nursing staff is on hand 24 hours a day to help seniors with daily tasks such as bathing, dressing, grooming and medication management.
 But residents’ time is their own.
 They join in activities, socialize, and enjoy their hobbies as often as they choose.

 Casa offers both private and semiprivate assisted living apartments.

 Private: 1-bedroom apartment or an alcove studio

-Semiprivate: 2-bedroom assisted living apartment for a couple or two individual residents
+Semiprivate: 2-bedroom apartment for a couple or two individual residents

 Specialized Care Plans

-Team members work with assisted living residents to develop an individualized care plan based on their abilities and the support services they require to live a retirement lifestyle with dignity and fulfillment.
+Team members work with residents to develop an individualized care plan based on their abilities and the support services they require to live a retirement lifestyle with dignity and fulfillment.

 Here to Help